SilverRon/gppy-gpu/README.md

-# gppy-gpu — A GPU-Accelerated Imaging Pipeline for the 7-Dimensional Telescope (7DT) and Sky Survey (7DS)
+# $\texttt{gppy-gpu}$: A GPU-Accelerated Imaging Pipeline for the 7-Dimensional Telescope and Sky Survey

 > **Entrypoints**
 > - **Watcher:** `run/routine/gpwatch_7DT_gain2750.py`
 > - **Main pipeline:** `run/routine/7DT_Routine_1x1_gain2750.py`

-This repository provides an automated, production-grade imaging pipeline for the 7-Day Transient (7DT) program.
-It covers **directory watching, calibration, astrometry (SCAMP), stacking, PSF matching and image subtraction (HOTPANTS), transient detection & photometry, artifact masking, product curation, and Slack notifications**.
+This repository provides an automated, production-grade imaging pipeline for The 7-Dimensional Telescope (7DT) and Sky Survey (7DS; [official website](http://7ds.snu.ac.kr/)).
+It covers **directory watching, calibration, astrometry (SCAMP), stacking (SWarp), PSF matching and image subtraction (HOTPANTS), transient detection (TBD), photometry, artifact masking, product curation, and Slack notifications**.
 When available, numerically intensive steps are **GPU-accelerated via CuPy**; CPU-only fallbacks are supported.

 The codebase is intended for unattended operation in observatory environments where new data arrive in episodic batches, and can also be run **ad hoc** on specific nights or targets.